-Today I want to turn to another issue of contention: How often should a married couple make love?
+Today I want to turn to another issue of contention: How frequently should you be making love?

 Let me tell you about my journey when I was writing The Good Girl’s Guide to Great Sex.
 I conducted two surveys of over 1000 women each, looking into all kinds of questions, including how much they enjoyed sex, how often they had sex, and how sex had improved since they got married.
 I was only planning on interviewing women, but I wanted to know: how often do married couples make love?

 But then I started to analyze the results, and they really worried me.
 Most of it was stuff that I had expected.
 What floored me was that 40% of women reported making love less than once a week.